Annuities in Retirement: Pros and Cons of Annuities

 Tax implications upon withdrawal

 Your investment will grow tax-deferred before the withdrawal period.
 Once you start receiving payments, it may be taxed as ordinary income.
-If you’re in a position where you need a portion of the money in your annuity before the withdrawal period, you may be subject to a 10% income tax penalty if you’re younger than 59½.
+If you’re in a position where you need to take out a portion of the money in your annuity before the withdrawal period, you may be subject to a 10% income tax penalty if you’re younger than 59½.

-Potential for company insolvency
+Potential for company bankruptcy

 Learn more about Amica’s annuity products

-or call 844-786-0697
+or call 800-234-5433

-to speak with an Amica Life annuity representative for personalized recommendations before making a decision.
+to speak with an Amica annuity representative.

-Annuity Fees and Commissions
+1 Annuity Fees and Commissions, Annuity.org

 Your Policy, Policy Declarations or Amended Declarations in effect on the date of loss is the primary source of reference for your coverage, coverage limits and deductible amounts.

 This inclusion of non-Amica companies, products, services or statement herein (“Third-Party Content”) is for general informational purposes only and does not constitute a recommendation or endorsement by Amica Insurance.
 Policies, views, opinions or positions of Third-Party Content expressed herein are those of the authors and do not necessarily reflect the policies, views, opinions or positions of Amica Insurance.
-Amica Insurance makes no warranties, express or implies, as to the accuracy and reliability of Third-Party Content.
+Amica Insurance makes no warranties, expressed or implied, as to the accuracy and reliability of Third-Party Content.

 This content may contain helpful tips, explanation and advice.
 Your use of this information is voluntary and may not be effective in every circumstance.
 Amica encourages you to use good judgement and put safety first.